 I am so glad I went – and I would love to go again.
 I wish they would open the sessions to the public again and that I could witness a decision being made.

 Politics are everywhere and they aren’t left at the door of the UN building.
-But this quote below stuck and I am thankful that this many countries regularly get together and make commitments and decide on guidelines for the greater good.
+But this quote below stuck and I am thankful that this many countries regularly getting together and making commitments and deciding on guidelines for the greater good.
 As faulted as they may be.